 The US response was to invade Afghanistan, killing tens of thousands of civilians, and Iraq, where the number of fatalities surpassed one hundred thousand within a few years.

 Sadly, it appears that in the United States, the financial and cultural incentives are to humanize our own people and all but ignore everyone else.
 The New York Times ran a Pulitzer Prize-winning series of articles profiling the American victims of 9/11, with stories about their childhoods, recitations of their likes and dislikes, and testimonials from friends and family.
 To my knowledge, the Times has never printed the names of Afghan or Iraqi civilians killed in the War on Terror.

 I visited the World Trade Center once, around 1979 or 1980, to attend a hearing at the offices of the New York State Legislature.
-The subject of the hearing that day was destructive cults, many of which spout one-dimensional religious jargon that thinly covered a hateful worldview.
+The subject of the hearing that day was, ironically, destructive cults, many of which spout one-dimensional religious jargon that thinly covered a hateful worldview.
 It was clear to me then that most in government didn't get it, and that some were even hostile to our attempts to raise public awareness on this issue.
-They usually invoked religious freedom as their excuse for inaction.
+They often invoked religious freedom as their excuse for inaction.

 I wonder where the "religious freedom" people are today, now that the idea of police surveillance or even outright bans on certain religious groups has become popular in certain quarters.

 What those of us who are former members of destructive cults, and who have worked in the anti-cult field, can offer is an understanding of the induction and de-induction processes.

 The good news is that almost anyone who no longer has contact with the cult can be de-inducted.
 The process involves the restoration of the healthy, whole personality structure, and the restoration of access to information originating from beyond the narrow confines of the group.